Leadership in Energy and Environmental Design (LEED) Projects

 LEED, Leadership in Energy and Environmental Design, is the "green building" standard adopted by the Canada Green Building Council and rates the construction and design of buildings based on energy efficiency and a number of environment friendly factors.
 Points are awarded based on specified criteria for construction and design considerations including site sustainability, water efficiency, energy and atmosphere, materials and resources, indoor air quality and the design process.
 There are four levels of certification available - Certified, Silver, Gold and Platinum.

-Union Gas has achieve a Gold LEED certification for each of its three new offices, all of which have distinct designs and showcase different types of innovative technologies.
+Union Gas has achieved a Gold LEED certification for each of its three new offices, all of which have distinct designs and showcase different types of innovative technologies.
 Each of these facilities incorporate a different type of natural gas-fired combined heat and power generation system (CHP) to allow Union Gas to gain experience in a broad range of new technologies.

 The Burlington regional centre, opened in June 2008, was built to the LEED Gold Standard and delivers energy savings of more than 25 per cent compared to conventional buildings.
 About 70 employees occupy the new facility that features: